Interview with an Anonymous Interviewee (An00509)

 GC: Can you remember anywhere that you did actually bomb?

-RW: Actually bomb?
-Oh gosh [bleep] territory things like that.
-So it would be very awkward sometimes for us to send to the Germans to attack safely the enemy planes over your territory because you can never be one hundred percent sure that the plane you hit was actually one of the enemies.
+I: Actually bomb?
+Oh gosh [bleep] their territory to attack them.
+So it would be very awkward sometimes for us the same thing as for the Germans to, to attack safely the enemy planes over your territory because you could never be one hundred percent sure that the plane you hit was actually one of the enemy’s.
 Rather sad.

 GC: Yes.

-RW: Especially at night when you can’t see the markings.
+I: Especially at night where you can’t see the markings.

 GC: So did you get scared?